-While insomnia is a common term which means the inability to sleep, hypersomnia on the other hand is a condition wherein a person has trouble in staying awake; which basically means a condition of excessive sleepiness.
+While insomnia is a common term which means the inability to sleep; hypersomnia on the other hand, is a condition wherein a person has trouble in staying awake; which basically means a condition of excessive sleepiness.
 There can be two types of hypersomnia, and you may be suffering from any of these two.
 One is the primary hypersomnia, the second is secondary hypersomnia.

-One potential cause for hypersomnia is a sleep disorder which is known as narcolepsy, or daytime sleepiness, and also sleep apnea which means interruptions of breathing during sleep.
+One potential cause for hypersomnia is a sleep disorder known as narcolepsy or daytime sleepiness, and also sleep apnea which means interruptions of breathing during sleep.
 Apart from these two, other reasons could be as follows:

 • Not enough sleep at night, which is also known as sleep deprivation.

 • If the person is overweight.

 • If the person is using excessive drug or alcohol.